Updated December 6, 2025; Feb. 2/26

 The Solution, The Change

-Bitch and complain (also called “flow” or “flow-with” the psr’s, often many times (instructions are in the examples below).
+Bitch and complain the psr’s. (synonyms are “flow” or “flow-with” or “deconstruct”, but not “complaining” because it’s not distinct from every complaining).
+I often have to do it many times (instructions are in the examples below).
+But this is not a flaw.
 The repetitions build a memory centre that pulls my focus into it.
-While there, I don’t oppose myself by finding fault with every thought that forms my true response/my decision.
-Instead, I simply externalize it.
+While there, I don’t oppose myself by finding fault with every thought that forms my true response/my decision, leaving it internalized.
+Instead, I simply externalize my true response.
+I move it from inside my mind to outside it. into my muscles.
+I turn the thought into action.

 Good to know:

 - While my mind can go blank more than a few times in a day, most of the time my mind produces a constant stream of thoughts and feelings.
 This stream causes many distractions, all day every day.
 In order to survive, (that means not die), I need to be good at ignoring them.
+The most important distraction is what happens at the end of thought or feeling: loss of momentum.
+Momentum is that automatic progression of thought towards a goal, whether the goal is good or bad.
+Momentum feels good.
+It’s painful to lose.

 - All loss, no matter how small, causes pain.
-That pain is the feeling called grief.
+That pain is the feeling I call grief.
 Thus, loss causes grief.

 - Everyone is born with a different intensity of the pain of failing to ignore.

-The Seeing Sequence is the sequence of bitching and complaining /flow/deconstructing, psr’s in order to see my true response.
+The Seeing Sequence is the sequence of bitching and complaining /flow/deconstructing psr’s in order to see my true response.
 It gets me to stop believing my psr’s which gets me to stop trying to solve the pain of failing to ignore.
 As a result, the pain, like all emotion, runs out by itself, most often in bits, not all at once.
-A good and almost must-read: Why the Seeing Sequence works.
+A good almost must-read: Why the Seeing Sequence works.

-(Notice: words in brackets below mean I can choose from several wordings, or the words are instructions or blanks to fill in that fit my experience.)(NB (nota bene, Latin for note well): words below, that are in brackets or separated by forward slashes, mean I can choose from several wordings, or the words are instructions, or blanks to fill in that fit my own experience.)
+(NB (nota bene, Latin for note well): words below, that are in brackets or separated by forward slashes, mean I can choose from several wordings, or the words are instructions, or blanks to fill in that fit my own experience.)

 How to Bitch and Complain/Flow with/Deconstruct Psr’s using the following Example List